Update by user Apr 08, 2016

 Think about it, why would a TV with so many features drop from $600 all the way down to $300 on new model.
 You want to know why???
 They know their TV's are defective!!!
 I would advise anyone to pay the extra $50-$100 and buy a Samsung, LG, Sony, or Vizio.

-I didn't like: 5 attempts to fix tv to no avail but no refund or store credit, Not getting a refund after 5 failed repair attempts, Being lied to about receiving a refund.
+The most disappointing in user's experience was 5 attempts to fix tv to no avail but no refund or store credit, not getting a refund after 5 failed repair attempts and being lied to about receiving a refund.
+The author asks this business to immediately contact him/ her to briefly discuss his/ her negative experience with the company.